 We’re not asking you to throw away all of your favorite treats, but eating healthier combined with exercise is the top recommended self-care for heart health.

 What you put in your body greatly affects the way your heart works and its ability to receive blood and deliver it to the rest of your body adequately.
-Consuming too many foods high in salt, fat, cholesterol, and sugar are very detrimental to your overall health.
+In addition, consuming too many foods high in salt, fat, cholesterol, and sugar are very detrimental to your overall health.

 Cooking at home more often and reading labels before you throw any food in the cart at the store will help you to be more aware of what’s going in your food, and more importantly, your body.